Training Program Design Checklist

 Research local and statewide organizations and training programs that provide required training.
 Remain informed on how local and state organizations are approaching child abuse prevention training.
 Examine what aspects they include in their required trainings that you could adopt or adapt in yours.

 Select evidence-informed curricula evaluated for effectiveness to enhance YSO-specific training.
 To ensure effective training instruction, utilize evidence-based trainings.
-Using evidence-informed curriculum increases the effectiveness of trainings.
+Using evidence-informed curricula increases the effectiveness of trainings.

 Consult with state and local prevention expertise to determine the types of training programs available, their cost, format, length, and schedule.
 Gather information about what types of training programs are already available and provided by local and state prevention organizations.
 Training programs should be based on the current needs of the organization.